MiningMark48/PrefixMod/README.md

 There will be more to come to this mod, such as more prefixes, configuration settings, and possibly custom prefixes.
 Only time will tell.

 ### Credits
-Terraria: For the original concept and where the idea came froM.
+Terraria: For the original concept and where the idea came from.